 Rare disease advocacy: 5 tips for making your voice heard

 Living with a rare disease that few people know about or understand can be challenging.
-Often, individuals living with rare diseases have to do a lot of educating—of family members, friends and others—and this skill can be readily transferred to advocacy with policymakers.
+Often, individuals living with rare diseases have to do a lot of educating — of family members, friends and others.
+This skill can be readily transferred to advocacy with policymakers.

-It’s often an uphill battle when advocating for a rare disease: there’s little public awareness, even less research and funding, and fewer people with a rare disease who can speak out and engage in advocacy.
+It is often an uphill battle when advocating for a rare disease: there is little public awareness, even less research and funding and fewer people with a rare disease who can speak out and engage in advocacy.

-In a webinar hosted by the American Kidney Fund (AKF), patient-advocate Angeles Herrera discussed her experience with a rare kidney disease and why engaging in advocacy is so important in effecting changes in policy that can help people living with a rare condition.
+In a webinar hosted by the American Kidney Fund (AKF), AKF Ambassador Angeles Herrera discussed her experience with a rare kidney disease and why engaging in advocacy is so important in effecting policy changes that can help people living with a rare condition.
 She joined me in offering advice for patients, family members and loved ones who are interested in advocating for their rare disease.

 That advice can be distilled into five tips to help you advocate for a rare disease:

 - Be persistent.
 Because there are fewer people with rare diseases than more common diseases, it can be difficult to get your voice heard and for people to take notice.
-It’s important that rare disease advocates be persistent in their advocacy efforts to make their voices louder.
-Meet with legislators and their staff to educate them and share your experience; thank lawmakers for their support when they champion an issue you care about; follow up with staffers; and maintain contact with offices to make education of elected officials a continuous and ongoing process.
+It is important that rare disease advocates be persistent in their advocacy efforts to make their voices louder.
+Meet with legislators and their staff to educate them and share your experience.
+Thank lawmakers for their support when they champion an issue you care about.
+Follow up with staffers.
+Maintain contact with offices to educate elected officials on a continuous and ongoing basis.

-- Connect with other rare disease patients.
-Through internet searches, social media, and engaging with national patient and disease organizations that may have a connection with your rare disease, you can connect with people with your disease or other rare conditions.
-Together, you can coordinate and organize advocacy activities and have a collective voice that amplifies your message.
+- Connect with other people with rare diseases.
+Through internet searches, social media and engaging with organizations like AKF, you can connect with others who have your disease or other rare conditions.
+Together, you can coordinate and organize advocacy activities, and have a collective voice that amplifies your message.

 - Remember: elected officials need to hear from you.
 If you are new to patient advocacy, it can be daunting.
-But lawmakers and their staff need to hear from individuals with rare diseases.
-You have a story to tell and you have the expertise to educate them not only about your disease, but what it is really like to live with it.
-By engaging in advocacy, you can be the person who sparks the next piece of legislation that improves the lives of rare disease patients.
+But lawmakers and their staff need to hear from you.
+You have a story to tell and you have the expertise to educate them about your disease and what it is really like to live with it.
+By engaging in advocacy with AKF, you can be the person who sparks the next piece of legislation that improves the lives of people living with rare diseases.